-The Deemed Repatriation Transition Tax ("Transition Tax") is a tax on previously untaxed E&P of certain foreign subsidiaries.
-To determine the amount of the Transition Tax, the Company must determine, in addition to other factors, the amount of post-1986 E&P of the relevant foreign subsidiaries, as well as the amount of non-U.S. income tax paid on such earnings.
-The Company was able to make a provisional estimate of the Transition Tax obligation; however, the Company is continuing to gather additional information to compute a more precise amount.
-The Company will elect to pay the transition tax liability over the 8-year deferral period, with 8% due in each of the first five years, 15% in the sixth year, 20% in the seventh year, and 25% in the eighth year.
-This total liability of \$105,165 is recorded in other long-term liabilities within the December 31, 2017 consolidated balance sheet.
+The Deemed Repatriation Transition Tax ("Transition Tax") is a tax on previously untaxed earnings of certain foreign subsidiaries.
+To determine the amount of the Transition Tax, the Company must determine, in addition to other factors, the amount of post-1986 earnings of the relevant foreign subsidiaries, as well as the amount of non-U.S. income and withholding taxes paid on such earnings.
+The Company has finalized its determination of the Transition Tax obligation and will elect to pay the transition tax liability of \$132,236 over the 8-year deferral period, with 8% due in each of the first five years, 15% in the sixth year, 20% in the seventh year, and 25% in the eighth year.
+This total liability, except for the first installment, is recorded in other long-term liabilities within the consolidated balance sheet.
+In addition, the Company will pay \$1,130 of state tax resulting from the transition tax with its 2018 state tax returns.